themeldingwars/Ratchet/README.md

 ```

 # Building
-* After cloning the repo run the Setup.ps1 script to download and extract the .Net Core runtime files to the corret directory.
+* After cloning the repo run the Setup.ps1 script as Admin to download and extract the .Net Core runtime files to the correct directory.
-* Edit the PostBuild.bat file to point to your Firefall install.
+* Edit the PostBuild.bat file to point to your Firefall install, your Firefall Client exe, and if you want it to launch when Ratchet is compiled.
+* Edit the Staging/Ratchet/Config.json file with your Firefall Client Exe name.
-* Then just open the solution and compile the project, after the build all the needed files will be copyied to the games install and the game will launch.
+* Then open the solution and compile the project, after the build all the needed files will be copied to the Firefall install and the game will launch if specified.

 # Future goals
 * Runtime script reloading
-* IMGUI bingings and Dx9 hooking for easy UI debug widgets
+* IMGUI bindings and Dx9 hooking for easy UI debug widgets
-* I'd like to split it off in to a more genral purpse framework for easy use in other games / applications
+* I'd like to split it off in to a more general purpose framework for easy use in other games / applications

 ## Libraries / other projects used
 * [Polyhook V2](https://github.com/stevemk14ebr/PolyHook_2_0)